alexzorzella/Socrates_Plugin/README.md

 ### Contributions (Use Unity 6000.0.58f2)

 Contributions to the Socrates Plugin are more than welcome!
-If you intend on working with the Socrates Plugin's source code please do so in Unity verison 6000.0.58f2, and make sure you're not commiting any editor caches!
+If you intend on working with the Socrates Plugin's source code please do so in Unity version 6000.0.58f2, and make sure you're not commiting any editor caches!
 (These are folders like .idea/ or .vscode/.
 If you use another editor that isn't already in the .gitignore, make sure to add it to the .gitignore before making a pull request).
 The editor may be upgraded in the future.

 ## Socrates: Dialogue Markdown Language